 Fans of “Pokemon” who are waiting for “Pokemon Z” might finally have some light at the end of the tunnel, as rumors have surfaced that the game is being prepared for release in February.
 Not only that, but the mobile app “Pokemon GO” that will augment the experience on the move is apparently going to come out at the same time and it will be a free download.
+Moreover, you can visit this site if you are looking for pokemon go accounts for sale.

 The rumors are still a bit sketchy and difficult to confirm, but it seems very plausible that the game could indeed come out in a couple of months.
 An exact date hasn’t been specified yet, but if the rumors are indeed true, then the announcement for the official release date shouldn’t be too far off.
 After all, the developers will want to drive up the interest towards the game before they bring it out on the market.
 There is already quite a lot of hype about “Pokemon Z”, sure, but a little more can never hurt.